yugokato/pytest-data-loader/README.md

 > [!NOTE]
 > Each loader function must take either one (data) or two (file path, data) arguments.
-When `file_reader` is provided, the data is the reader object itself.
+When `file_reader` is provided, its return value becomes the data passed to loader functions

 ### @parametrize_dir
 - `lazy_loading`: Enable or disable lazy loading
 - `recursive`: Recursively load files from all subdirectories of the given directory.
 Defaults to `False`.
-NOTE: This option is ignored for directories matched by a glob pattern.
-Use ** for recursive matching
+This option is ignored for glob patterns.
+Use `**` instead for recursive matching
-- `file_reader_func`: A function to specify file readers to matching file paths
+- `file_reader_func`: A function that determines the file reader for each file path
 - `filter_func`: A function to filter file paths.
 Only the contents of matching file paths are included as the test parameters
 - `process_func`: A function to adjust the shape of each loaded file's data before passing it to the test function